 This is an introduction to painting and the development of various painting techniques.
-Offered on demand.
+Spring

 ART 301 - Art for Youth

 An investigation of the projects and materials that can be used with young children and youth, this course has applications in helping students use art in learning.
 Prerequisite: Art Survey I. Fall and Spring.